 Blackmagic Fiber Converters and ATEM Camera Control Panel Make this a True Studio Camera System

-Once the signals get back to the studio, they are routed into the ATEM Camera Control Panel which, in studio camera parlance, is the equivalent of four remote control panels (remote operation panel, remote controller, etc.) and four ‘CCUs’ (Camera Control Units) in one.
+Once the signals get back to the studio, they are routed into the ATEM Camera Control Panel (note: you MUST have an Blackmagic Design ATEM switcher in between the camera and the Control Panel – Even if you aren’t going to use it for video switching.
+They start at $1,000.) which, in studio camera parlance, is the equivalent of four remote control panels (remote operation panel, remote controller, etc.) and four ‘CCUs’ (Camera Control Units) in one.
 Once again, I dare you to Google the cost of four control panels and four CCUs.
 The sleek and ergonomic industrial design of this control panel is stunning, like most Blackmagic products, and it has a feature set that rivals the traditional control panels that we are used to.
 You have the functionality you would expect – white balance, independent RGB, white and black level controls, gain, shutter, and iris.
-Additionally, there are slew of little features that you might not even have known you wanted.
+All of the more advanced features of professional RCP’s are included, as well.
 There are colored LED status readouts that display the camera number, with a different color depending on preview or ‘on air’ status.
 There is a preview button to send the aux feed to the monitor without moving the joystick, a call button to flash the tally at the camera operator to get their attention, a panel ‘lockout’ toggle to prevent accidental changes, and status lights for signal integrity.
 Even the joystick has some added features that improve upon a traditional control panel.
 Here is an excerpt from the Blackmagic Design website describing how their joystick works:

 You can use the knob on the LCD to set the camera number, which turns red when a camera is on the air.
 The main joystick control can be moved vertically to adjust the camera iris while the knob can then be rotated to change the master black level.
 Pressing down on the knob will let you monitor the camera you’re currently controlling via the aux output of the switcher.
 Simply push the knobs to rapidly switch between cameras to ensure all your cameras match color.
 The ATEM Camera Control Panel is fast to set up so you can instantly start controlling the cameras that are connected to your switcher!